ydntkwia/configureCss/README.md

 # ConfigureCSS

-Make your coding more faster by just changing the class you want.
+No more editing css for a long time <br>
+This is very suitable for use as a complement to the CSS framework that you are using.

 ---